chenmiaomiao/leonardsusskind/generated_course_notes/core/quantum_mechanics/2012_winter_theoretical_minimum_alt_title/chapters/lecture_01/analysis.md

 - [transcript-backed] Flipping the detector by `180^\circ` changes the sign of the result, suggesting genuine spatial directionality for this qubit.
 - [frame-backed] For a qubit prepared “up,” a sideways detector does not yield `0`; it yields `+1` or `-1` on each trial, with equal frequencies and hence zero average over many trials.
 - [transcript-backed] For a detector rotated by an arbitrary angle `\theta` relative to the preparation axis, each trial still gives only `+1` or `-1`, but the average value is `\cos\theta`.
-- [standard reconstruction] The average-value statement should be written cautiously in canonical form, for example as “the ensemble average of the rotated measurement equals `\cos\theta`,” without importing later Pauli-matrix notation that the lecture has not yet introduced.
+- [standard reconstruction] The average-value statement should be written cautiously as “the ensemble average of the rotated measurement equals `\cos\theta`,” without importing later Pauli-matrix notation.
+- [editorial clarification] Since the only outcomes are `\pm1`, normalization and the stated mean imply `p_\pm=(1\pm\cos\theta)/2`.
+The equivalent half-angle form may be shown only with an explicit editorial note.
 - [transcript-backed] A vector space is a collection of objects closed under addition and multiplication by scalars; Susskind also explicitly brings in the zero vector and commutativity of addition when questioned.
 - [transcript-backed] Real numbers form a real vector space; complex numbers form a complex vector space; complex-valued functions are mentioned as a more general example, but only briefly.
 - [frame-backed] The concrete two-component complex column-vector representation: